-“I’ve done all-night sessions with Jon, lan, Glenn, you know, with each of them individually, and they’re amazing players.
-Why they haven’t stuck out, why Ritchie has stuck out more that the rest of ’em, I don’t know.”
+“I’ve done all-night sessions with Jon, Ian, Glenn, you know, with each of them individually, and they’re amazing players.
+Why they haven’t stuck out, why Ritchie has stuck out more than the rest of ’em, I don’t know.”

 Whatever the reason, declares Bolin, he favors equal rights for his fellow Purples.
 “I don’t want to hide behind my amps or nothing, but I want to see an end to the image of guitar player out front and the band in back.
 We’re doing a lot of my tunes and, with the stuff I’m writing, I’m trying to bring in the talent of the whole group.
 And in the live show—we’re planning to tour early next year—everybody’ll be featured.”